Mike & Joyces Travel logs

-Places Visited: Wyoming: The Gros Ventre Slide area in Teton National Park.
+Places Visited: Wyoming: The Gros Ventre Slide located a few miles east of Grand Teton National Park.

 The slide area looks a bit different from each angle.
 These pictures are from the west looking to the southeast.